arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 ```

 When we spawn fibers we can obtain their deferred non-blocking result using `join()` and destructuring the effect.

+`NonBlocking` is an execution context available to all concurrent data types such as IO that you can use directly on `fx` blocks.

 Note that because we are using `Fiber` here and a Dispatcher that may not create new threads in all cases we are not guaranteed that the thread names printed would be different.